About the library

 Group rooms and study areas

 You book your group study room yourself.
-We have 8 available rooms on the third floor of the library.
-We also have many reading areas on the second floor.
-The Hallandica room on the second floor is also used as a quiet reading room with exceptions for errands to the local library collection inside.
+We have 8 available rooms on the 3rd floor.
+We also have many reading areas on the 2nd floor.

 Booking rules

-- The rooms are only allowed for group study activities.
+- The rooms are primarily for collaborative work.

 - If you will not use your booked room, you should cancel the booking.